Dulag, Leyte: History

 Years of peace were suddenly broken when on October 29, 1603, Moro raiders ravaged the town.
 Wild confusion followed after the arrival of 70 vintas full of Moros.
 Some of the precious possessions of the church were fortunately evacuated before the Moros finally landed on the shores of Dulag.

 Bolisan, the Moro leader sailed away to Surigao after 700 captives and rich loot had safely been stored in the holds of their vintas.
 Fr.
 Hurtado, one of the missionary priests was himself a captive.
 During the years that followed, the padre was able to teach Christianity to the Moros.
 He was later ransomed and returned to Dulag.

 The Moro raids were said to have burned 10 churches in Leyte.
 Sacred images were destroyed, sacred vessels were looted, and new Christians enslaved.

 After the Moro raids, more misfortune struck the town.
 Two typhoons destroyed the church and laid waste the harvest of the season.
 An earthquake of violent proportions followed this.
 In 1610, a locust invasion destroyed more crops.
 In September 1611, more typhoons added to the desolation of the people.
 As if to climax the lean years, the Moros returned in 1613, destroyed the church and town, burned the harvest and carried of men, women and children to be sold as slaves.
 The parish priest, Fr.
 Pascual Acuña was also captured by the Moros.
 He was later released in exchange for a Moro chief named Pagdalunan who was captured by the Spaniards.

 Before the Jesuits left in 1768, they had built a brick church under the avocation of the Nativity of Our Lady.
 It was significantly called the "Refugio."

 After the expulsion of the Jesuits, the Augustinians took over then parish.
 Fr.
 Cipriano Barbasan is specially remembered for enlarging and remodeling the church.
 He was responsible for the ornamentation of the church altar and the construction of lookout towers of the hills of Calbasag and Mount Laberanan in San Jose.
 Both were solid edifices of brick which served as places of refuge during subsequent attacks by the Moros.

+The 1818 census recorded Dulag to have 2,229 native families blossoming together with 14 Spanish-Filipino families.

 In 1843, the first Franciscan parish priest arrived.
 Under the direction of Fr.
 Francisco Rosas, the first road to Abuyog was constructed.

 A long line of gobernadorcillos ruled the town.
 From Basilio de Paz to Hilario Saño, the town progressed further.
 During the revolutionary period, Julio Villagracia and Rosendo Cornel governed.
 Like other towns, Dulag suffered from depredations of the insurrectors and the pulahanes.